-What do you do when your doctor isn’t listening?
+What do you do when your Doctor isn’t Listening?

 Without bashing the new doctor, I will say that she and I don’t seem to mesh.
-She has been sarcastic with me, didn’t acknowledge what I had been doing for the last 10 years, didn’t listen to my concerns and passed them off as unimportant.
+She has been sarcastic with me, didn’t acknowledge what I had been doing for the last 10 years, didn’t listen to my concerns, and passed them off as unimportant.
 I had a knot in my stomach leaving after the few times I saw her.

 I have not looked for a new neurologist yet because I still LOVE my nurse and plan to only work with her.
-Does this sound crazy to not want to see a doctor?
-At this point, I figure, my nurse knows me well.
-She listens to me, understands me and I can move forward with her.
-I trust being in her care and that’s what I need right now.
+Does this sound crazy not to want to see a doctor?
+At this point, I figure my nurse knows me well.
+She listens to me, understands me, and I can move forward with her.
+I trust being in her care, and that’s what I need right now.

 With this said, I found it to be an opportunity to try different options.
 Maybe I’ve been relying on my doctor too much.
-Maybe I should seek answers elsewhere and get a bit uncomfortable stepping away from what I know.
+Maybe I should seek answers elsewhere and get uncomfortable stepping away from what I know.

 So here’s what I’ve done: